DENALI VIA THE CASSIN RIDGE

 Leashless ice tools: Most hard routes these days are being climbed using modern, leashless tools, with some form of tether to prevent dropping them.
 Leashless tools offer many advantages over traditional, leashed tools, in that they allow you to climb more fluidly and shake out pumped forearms more readily than when tied to your tools.

 Pare your personal kit down to the absolute minimum.
 We’ll work with you in this regard, but you should consider throwing the old model of layering out the window, and adopt a clothing system that enables you to climb for hours on end without overheating, as is common when bundled under a layer of sweat-trapping Gore-tex.

-The following is a list of required gear for climbing the Cassin Ridge with Mountain Trip.
+The following is a list of suggested gear for climbing the Cassin Ridge.
+Climbers joining Mountain Trip will receive a comprehensive equipment list that supersedes the one below.
 Many of the items on the list need to fit you well in order for you to fully enjoy your experience on the mountain.
 Please plan ahead with equipment purchased for your trip so you can be certain that your gear fits you well.
 The Valley of Death is not the place to discover that your pack is too small for your torso, or that your boots give you blisters.
 Recommended items reflect the opinions of our guides, but they may not necessarily fit you.
 They are also weighted toward a couple companies that are industry leaders in exhibiting environmental and social consciousness.

 Call or email us with any gear questions.
 We want you to be as prepared as possible for your expedition.